mgmichaela/music-player/README.md

 # 🎵 Music Player

 This project was created for learning purposes only.
-Built with React, JavaScript, SCSS and CSS.
+Built with React, JavaScript and SCSS.

 ## Project Status